Spanning creative spectrums, LDF reveals winners of the 2025 London Design Medals

 Meanwhile, Studio TIP’s CHAIR 01 offered provocation through hybridity at the 'exhibition of redesigned waste'.
 Combining unexpected cultural references and materials, the piece questioned assumptions of functionality and taste.
 Studio TIP, known for its playful experiments at the fringes of design and art, force viewers to reckon with the cultural baggage embedded in objects.

-Emerging designer Jaclyn Pappalardo presented the Slounge at the design event, a lounger crafted from a repurposed film prop.
+Emerging designer Jaclyn Pappalardo presented Slounge at the design event, a lounger crafted from a repurposed film prop.
 The furniture designer preserved its original green finish while thoughtfully reassembling its components into an elegant outdoor seating object.
 The addition of new legs, inspired by ubiquitous Mediterranean Monobloc chairs, lent familiarity while opening up a new dialogue between mass-produced and one-of-a-kind forms.
-Her work often oscillates between set design and functional furniture and, Slounge exemplified her capacity to reimagine overlooked materials into welcoming environments.
+Her work often oscillates between set design and functional furniture, with Slounge exemplifying her capacity to reimagine overlooked materials in welcoming environments.

 make your fridays matter